Leaders in Service

 Where the money goes

-Funds raised through the 2023 Leaders in Service awards will be allocated during the 2023-24 Rotary year, which begins July 1.
-To give an idea of how we use our financial resources, what follows is a partial list of projects and grant recipients the RCDW Foundation has supported during the past three years (2019-22).
+Funds raised through the 2026 Leaders in Service awards will be allocated during the 2026-27 Rotary year, which begins July 1.
+To give an idea of how we use our financial resources, what follows is a partial list of projects and grant recipients the RCDW Foundation has supported in recent years.

 - Long-term support for education and literacy in New Hanover County schools that serve high-poverty student bodies.